w3c/wai-tutorials/source/tables/irregular.html.erb.md

 order: 4
 ---

-Additionally to the direction (see [large simple tables](simple.html)), the `scope` attribute can be used to define the range of data cells that are covered by a header cell.
-A header cell that spans three columns and has the `scope` value `colgroup` only applies to the data cells in the three columns that it spans. `rowgroup` works the same way for table headers that span multiple rows.
+Irregular tables’ header cells that span multiple columns or rows.
+The `scope` attribute can be used to define the range of data cells that are covered by a header cell.

+For example, a header cell that spans three columns, and has the `scope` value `colgroup`, only applies to the data cells in the three columns that it spans. `rowgroup` works the same way for table headers that span multiple rows.
-The `scope` attribute should be used for all `<th>` cells where either the direction or range of data cell coverage needs to be clearly associated.

 To be able to associate a table header cell to a column group and/or row group, the groups have to be defined first:

 * A column group is defined using the `<colgroup>` element in the table.
 * A row group is defined by the `<thead>`, `<tfoot>` and `<tbody>` elements.
-  - If no row group is defined in the markup, the whole table is a row group.
   - `<thead>` and  `<tfoot>` elements can be used once.
   - Every `<tbody>` element defines a row group.
+* If neither a column nor a row group is defined in the markup, the whole table is grouped.

+The `scope` attribute should be used for all `<th>` cells where either the direction or range of data cell coverage needs to be clearly associated.

 ## Table with two tier headings
 {:.ex}